williamvds/uni/osc/lectures.md

   - Lower priority queue if too much CPU time is used - prioritise I/O and interactive processes
   - Higher priority queue to prevent starvation and avoid inversion of control

-> Inversion of control - where a high priority process is overwhelmed by lower priority ones
+> Inversion of control/priority inversion: Where a high priority process is overwhelmed by lower
-> because they are using the same resources)
+> priority ones because they are using the same resources)

 - Are highly configurable and offer significant flexibility